 Dog-friendly restaurants: 374

 Must visit: Atlanta’s Latin-Asian fusion restaurant Publico is a hip, award-winning spot that isn’t simply dog-friendly, but dog-pampering.
 The restaurant, which partners with the Atlanta Humane Society, offers a full puppy menu with dog-friendly tacos and a pumpkin biscuit blueberry yogurt for dessert.

 Happy, Healthy Dogs Need a Place to Call Home

 Any dog owner will tell you that dogs require lots of attention.
 That’s why it’s important to live somewhere with plenty of green space, ample access to animal care, and recreational and social resources that will contribute to a long, happy life for your dog.
-You can also find dog groups in your city, look into all-natural pet food stores, and research the best pet insurance companies if you want to be on top of all of your dog’s needs.
+You can also find dog groups in your city and look into all-natural pet food stores if you want to be on top of all of your dog’s needs.